paddyw11/paiges-books/README.md

     -   __Feature 17 - Order Confirmation and History__

-        Once an order is sucessfully complete users are taken to tne order confimtiaon page which details the items ordered and the delivery address.
+        Once an order is successfully complete users are taken to the order confirmation page which details the items ordered and the delivery address.
 Logged in users can see their order history.

         <br><strong>Fig-17-A.  Order Confirmation Page</strong><br><br>
         ![F17 Order confirmation page](documentation/media/images/features/f17-a-order-confirmation-page.png)